-Training needs are identified by staff themselves or by the SENco to meet the needs of children in school or those known to be coming into school.
+Training needs are identified by staff themselves or by the SENDCO to meet the needs of children in school or those known to be coming into school.

-The SENCO regularly attends LA briefings to keep up to date with local and national developments and to share best practice.
-At least one Staff Meeting and one TA meeting each term are designated for SEN.
+The SENDCO regularly attends LA briefings to keep up to date with local and national developments and to share best practice.